RINEARN/exevalator/java/README.md

 			// Create an interpreter for evaluating expressions Exevalator exevalator = new Exevalator();

-			// Evaluate (compute) the value of an expression double result = exevalator.eval("1.2 + 3.4");
+			// Evaluate the value of an expression double result = exevalator.eval("1.2 + 3.4");

 			// Display the result